hyperNURb/hypernurb.github.io/index.md

 ##### Reciprocity Inc.
-I was hired as a subcontactor for an open-source _GGRC_ (Google Governance, Risk and Compliance) project led by Google.
+I was hired as a subcontractor for an open-source _GGRC_ (Google Governance, Risk and Compliance) project led by Google.
 One of my primary duties is to improve the current front end architecture and its performance.

 ##### Rebelmouse